NVIDIA/cuda-quantum/tools/cudaq-qpud/README.md

 If you want to run the server in a fully "contained" environment like it is run for NVQC, then you can perform the following steps.

+_Note: the following steps use a Docker image tag that is primarily intended for CUDA-Q developers, not end users.
+End users can still use these instructions to do any testing they would like, but it is recommended that they choose a different Docker tag name._

 1. Build your NVQC server Docker container using this command: `docker build -t nvcr.io/pnyjrcojiblh/cuda-quantum/cuda-quantum:custom -f docker/release/cudaq.nvqc.Dockerfile .`
 2. Launch the server on your local machine: `docker run -it --rm --gpus all --network=host -e NVQC_REST_PAYLOAD_VERSION=1 -e NUM_GPUS=1 -e WATCHDOG_TIMEOUT_SEC=3600 -e RUN_AS_NOBODY=1 nvcr.io/pnyjrcojiblh/cuda-quantum/cuda-quantum:custom`
    - Note: You need to set the environment variables as intended for your